domkalan/vscode-tunnel/README.md

 # VSCode-Tunnel

 Run a Visual Studio Code Remote Tunnel in a Docker container allowing you to access the container remotely from Visual Studio Code.
+This container is based on Debian Bookworm, the current version of Debian as of writing (2023).

 # Getting Started